There are a few ways you can invalidate your travel insurance, leaving you unable to claim if you need to.

 We’ve listed some of the most common ones below.
-Remember this list isn’t complete, though, so check your policy booklet for all the terms and conditions of your insurance.
+This list isn’t exhaustive, so check your policy book for the full list of exclusions.

-To be covered, you need to tell your insurer if you or anyone on your policy has a pre-existing medical condition.
-This includes medical conditions you’ve had within the last two years.
+You must tell your insurer if you or anyone on your policy has pre-existing medical conditions.
+This includes any medical conditions you’ve had within the last two years.

-You must also let us know if you’re diagnosed with any other condition or your health changes in any other way after buying your insurance.
+You also need to let us know if you’re diagnosed with any other condition or if your health changes in any other way after buying your insurance.

-Make sure you keep all valuables on you when you’re at the airport or on a plane.
-Don’t leave anything valuable in your checked luggage or in a car or other vehicle, even if you think it’s out of sight.
+Make sure you keep all your valuables on you at the airport or on any transport.
+Don’t leave anything valuable in your checked baggage or vehicle, even if you think it’s out of sight.

-It’s important you file a police report or make a report to your transport operator within 24 hours of discovering any of your belongings have been stolen.
+You must file a police report or report to your transport operator within 24 hours of finding out your belongings were stolen.

-If your things were lost or stolen when in the care of your transport operator, you’ll need to get a Property Irregularity Report from them.
+If your things were lost or stolen when in the care of your transport operator, you need to get a Property Irregularity Report from them.

-Keep receipts for anything you buy in an emergency that you’re hoping to claim back on insurance.
-The same goes when you buy or hire essentials to replace items that were lost or stolen.
+Keep receipts for anything you buy in an emergency that you hope to claim back on insurance.
+The same goes for when you buy or hire essentials to replace lost or stolen items.

 For example, if you need emergency medical treatment, you must provide receipts for all travel and accommodation for you and anyone staying with you during your illness.

-Never assume an adventurous activity or sport is covered as standard.
-Some activities can be included as an upgrade (such as winter sports), but others just aren’t covered at all.
+Don’t assume an adventure activity or sport is covered as standard.
+Some hazardous activities can be included as an upgrade such as winter sports, some need to be disclosed to us (you might need to pay an extra premium) and others aren’t covered.

-It’s important you have all the correct documents when you travel, including a visa where appropriate.
-If you’re unsure if you need a visa or not, look at the advice from the Foreign, Commonwealth and Development Office.
+You must have all the correct travel documents, including a visa for some countries.
+If you’re unsure if you need a visa, look at the advice from the Foreign, Commonwealth and Development Office.

 You also need to make sure your passport is valid before you travel.
-Most countries require you to have at least six months left on your passport when you travel, so if your passport expires within six months you should renew it.
+Most countries require you to have at least six months left on your passport when you travel, so check the expiry date before you travel.

-Your travel insurance will only cover you if you’ve done all you can to protect your health before you go away.
+Your travel insurance only covers you if you’ve done all you can to protect your health before you go away.
 This means you should get all the recommended vaccinations before your trip.

-To check which inoculations you need and when you should have them before you travel, take a look at the advice from the NHS.
+To check which you need and when you should have them before you travel, look at the advice from the NHS.

 The same applies to manual work, both paid and unpaid.
 Manual work covers anything physical, but if you’re unsure whether your plans will be covered, please get in touch.